EDUC 102 - Integrated Field Experience: Diversity, 0 credits.

 Frequency: Every Year - Second Semester

-EDUC 212 - American Education in a Diverse World, 4 credits.
+EDUC 212 - Culture, Language, and Identity in the Classroom, 4 credits.

 Frequency: Every Semester